Ian6190/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1>osTicket - Prerequisites and Help Desk Example</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket, along with key setup steps such as creating users, SLAs, help topics, and tickets.<br />
+This tutorial outlines the prerequisites and an help desk example of the open-source help desk ticketing system osTicket, along with key setup steps such as creating users, SLAs, help topics, and tickets.<br />

 <h2>Environments and Technologies Used</h2>